Rob Van Dam: The ECW Originals (2006–2007)

-Rob Van Dam later joined the ECW Originals along with Sabu, Tommy Dreamer, and The Sandman.
+Van Dam later joined the ECW Originals along with Sabu, Tommy Dreamer, and The Sandman.
 The ECW Originals began a feud with the New Breed (Elijah Burke, Kevin Thorn, Marcus Cor Von, and Matt Striker).
-The two teams faced off at WrestleMania 23 in a match which the ECW Originals won.
-After Vince McMahon won the ECW World Championship at Backlash, Van Dam and the other ECW Originals made statements on WWE.com about McMahon killing ECW.
+The two teams faced off at WrestleMania 23 on April 1, 2007 in a match which the ECW Originals won.
+After Vince McMahon won the ECW World Championship at Backlash on April 29, Van Dam and the other ECW Originals made statements on WWE.com about McMahon killing ECW.
 On the May 1 episode of ECW, the ECW Originals all competed in a fatal four-way match to decide who would take on McMahon the next week in a title match, which Van Dam won after a five-star frog splash on Sandman.
 Van Dam, however, had to face McMahon, Shane McMahon, and Umaga in a 3-on-1 handicap match, which Van Dam was unable to win.

 Van Dam received a concussion during a match with Randy Orton on the May 28 episode of Raw.
 Orton further attacked Van Dam after the match due to the comments Van Dam made on WWE.com about the lack of respect Orton displayed towards Shawn Michaels, who also suffered a concussion at the hands of Orton.
-Van Dam once again faced Orton at One Night Stand, this time in a Stretcher match.
+Van Dam once again faced Orton at One Night Stand on June 3, this time in a Stretcher match.
 Although it looked as if Orton was going to win again, Van Dam gave him a roundhouse kick to the head and was able to push the stretcher across the line for the win.
 Despite winning the match, Orton continued to attack Van Dam, ending with an elevated DDT off the barricade and onto the concrete floor, in which Van Dam was carried out on a stretcher.
 After the match, Van Dam left WWE due to being burnt out and needing time away.